Who (might have) met whom - whole list

 Gerolamo Cardano (24/9/1501 - 21/9/1576) was an Italian polymath whose interests and proficiencies ranged through those of mathematician, physician, biologist, physicist, chemist, astrologer, astronomer, philosopher, music theorist, writer, and gambler, known for Cardano–Tartaglia formula and first systematic use of negative numbers in Europe. - 1524 - 1585: Pierre de Ronsard

-René Descartes (31/3/1596 - 11/2/1650) was a French philosopher, scientist, and mathematician, known for Descartes' work on the nature of light and colors and development of modern scientific method.
+René Descartes (31/3/1596 - 11/2/1650) was a French philosopher, scientist, and mathematician, known for optics (study of light and reflection) and mechanistic theory of the universe.

 1600s